Defective Pressure Cookers Cause Numerous Injuries

 The use of pressure cooking as part of the canning process of preserving food has also been around for many years, once it was recognized that the higher heat and pressures would do a particularly effective job of sterilizing the product before being sealed in cans or jars.
 This resulted in the food remaining nutritious and healthy for a much longer time.Dangers and Common Defects in Pressure Cookers

 Early attempts at designing and building pressure cookers resulted in numerous failures that kept the product from widespread use until the 20th century.
 Features like self-locking lids and valves to relieve too-high pressures were developed and incorporated into cooker designs.
-Modern pressure cookers are typically built of heavier, thicker materials that are robust enough to withstand exploding, so the typical place where failure occurs is in the lid and its locking mechanisms and seals.
+Modern pressure cookers are typically built of thicker materials that are robust enough to withstand exploding, so the typical place where failure occurs is in the lid and its locking mechanisms and seals.

 Modern pressure cookers advertise their various safety features, and manufacturers certainly try to build products that are safe to use.
-Unfortunately, however, these efforts sometimes fall short, with the result being serious burn injuries.
+Unfortunately, however, these efforts sometimes fall short, with the result being severe burn injuries.
 Sometimes these failures occur spontaneously when a lid or seal fails under pressure and explodes.
-Other failures can occur when defects allow a cooking vessel under pressure to be opened when it should not be or that make it appear that the device is safely unpressurized when it is not.
+Other failures can happen when defects allow a cooking vessel under pressure to be opened when it should not be or that make it appear that the device is safely unpressurized when it is not.

-The significant dangers present in even a properly-designed pressure cooker that is being used as intended are so significant that Underwriters Laboratories – the organization that analyzes, reviews, and certifies products as being safe – has written an entire book of standards just for the safe design of pressure cookers.What Products Have Been Identified as Defective?
+The significant dangers present in even a properly-designed pressure cooker that is being used as intended are so significant that Underwriters Laboratories – the organization that analyzes, reviews, and certifies products as safe – has written an entire book of standards just for the safe design of pressure cookers.What Products Have Been Identified as Defective?